Foreign companies are shifting investment out of China as confidence wanes, business group says | Business

 The biggest concern is the ruling party's sweeping expansion of its definition of national security to include the economy, food, energy and politics, Eskelund said.

 "What does qualify as a state secret?
 Where does politics begin and the commercial world stop?"
 Eskelund said.
 That "creates uncertainty" about "where we can operate as normal businesses."
-In the European Chamber survey, the top destination for companies moving their Asian headquarters out of China was Singapore, with 43% of companies that moved, followed by Malaysia.
-Only 9% went or plan to go to Hong Kong.
+In the European Chamber survey, the top destination for companies moving their Asian headquarters out of China was Singapore, with 43 per cent of companies that moved, followed by Malaysia.
+Only 9 per cent went or plan to go to Hong Kong.

 Leaders including Premier Li Qiang, China's top economic official, have promised to improve operating conditions, but businesses say they see few concrete changes.